foambubble/foam/docs/user/index.md

 # Using Foam

 Foam is a collection VS Code extensions and recipes that power it up into a full-blown note taking system.
-This folder contains user documentation describing how you can use Foam, and is included in the `foam-template` repo that most users start from.
+This folder contains user documentation describing how to get started using Foam, what its main features are, and strategies for getting the most out of Foam.
+The full docs are included in the `foam-template` repo that most users start from.

 > See also [[frequently-asked-questions]].